Analyzing Approximate Value Iteration Algorithms: Analyzing the Approximate Value Iteration Algorithm

-The approximation errors encountered hitherto in this section are bounded in the weighted max-norm sense.
-As stated earlier, these errors are often a consequence of approximation operators that are used to counter \textit{Bellman's curse of dimensionality}.
+Recall that the approximation errors are asymptotically bounded in the weighted max-norm sense.
+These errors are consequences of Bellman operator approximations, used to counter \textit{Bellman's curse of dimensionality}.
 In a model-free setting, typically one is given data of the form $(x_n, v_n)$, where $v_n$ is an unbiased estimate of the objective function at $x_n$.
-Note that the role of an approximation operator may be played by a supervised learning algorithm.
-This algorithm would return a good fit $g$ from within a class of functions $\mathcal{T}$.
-The objective for these algorithms would be to minimize the approximation errors.
-Previously, we considered approximation operators that minimize errors in the weighted max-norm sense. \textit{This is relevant to large-scale applications where it may not be possible to approximate over all the states uniformly.} \paragraph{} In many applications the approximation operators work by minimizing the errors in the $\ell_1$ and $\ell_2$ norms, see Munos \cite{munos} for details.
-In this section, we consider the general case of approximation errors being bounded in the weighted p-norm sense.
-Specifically, we analyze (\ref{avi_avi}) with $\lVert \epsilon_n \rVert_{\omega, p} \le \epsilon$ for some fixed $\epsilon > 0$.
+The online training of an approximation operator can be emulated by a supervised learning algorithm.
+This algorithm would return a good fit $g$, of the Bellman operator, from within a class of possible functions $\mathcal{T}$.
+The objective for these algorithms would be to minimize the empirical approximation errors.
+Previously, we considered approximation operators that minimize errors in the weighted max-norm sense.
+This means, ensuring that the approximation errors are uniformly bounded across all states, something that may be hard in large-scale applications. \textit{Here, the errors may be minimized in the weighted p-norm sense.} \paragraph{} In many applications the approximation operators work by minimizing the errors in the $\ell_1$ and $\ell_2$ norms, see Munos \cite{munos} for details.
+Let us consider the general case of approximation errors being bounded in the weighted p-norm sense.
+Specifically, we consider (\ref{avi_avi}) with $\lVert \epsilon_n \rVert_{\omega, p} \le \epsilon$ for some fixed $\epsilon > 0$.
 Recall the definition of the weighted p-norm of a given $z \in \mathbb{R}^d$: